 The video above includes the raw audio of Morrison’s birthday session with John Haeny, and even without music there is something compelling about Morrison’s reading.
 As the singer of The Doors he learned to use his voice to hold an audience’s attention and he uses his voice in these sessions to the best effect.
 Also on display in this recording is Jim Morrison‘s creative process at work.
 If you listen closely sometimes Morrison interjects ideas for sound effects and music to be used on the album.

 Based on John Haeny‘s account and T.E.
 Breitenbach‘s triptych, “An American Prayer” isn’t what Jim Morrison had in mind for his poetry album.
 Unfortunately Morrison died before he could fully realize this project, but we can catch glimpses of what he was trying to do, and we can only wonder what Morrison’s spoken word poetry album may have been like.

-If you would like to read John Haeny’s full account of making a poetry album with Jim Morrison that includes copies of the contract Morrison signed with Jac Holzman and pictures, see “The Making of Jim Morrison’s An American Prayer.”
+If you would like to read John Haeny’s full account of making a poetry album with Jim Morrison — including copies of the contract Morrison signed with Jac Holzman and pictures — see “The Making of Jim Morrison’s An American Prayer.”
 You can also read T.E.
 Brietenbach’s recollections of creating the Morrison triptych at “The Lost Painting from Jim (Morrison’s) Last Project.”